bufbuild/protobuf-es/MANUAL.md

 ```

 Methods like `toBinary` and `toJson` are no longer attached to the object.
 Similar to `create()`, they're simple
-functions that you call with two arguments: the schema, and the message:
+functions that you call with two arguments: the schema and the message:

 ```diff
 import type { User } from "./gen/example_pb";